Regression Testing: A Beginner’s Guide

 Introduction

-The cycle of software testing repeats with every newly added feature.
-Automation testers take into consideration all the necessary steps to make sure users will receive a functional and bug-free product.
+Software testing is a continuous process that repeats every time a new feature is added.
+Automation testers make sure to cover all the necessary steps to ensure that users receive a functional and bug-free product.

-Today’s article will tackle regression testing, why it is essential in product testing, its advantages, and how to execute it yourself.
+In today’s article, we’re diving into regression testing, why it’s essential in product testing, the advantages it offers, and how you can execute it yourself.

 What is Regression Testing?